raymondpang365/version-control-guide/README.md

 ## 1.4) Keeping local code up to date

+The rule of thumb is keep code pulling as frequent as possible.
-There are two scenarios you should update your feature branch with new updated code from development branch –
+At minimum,should update your feature branch with new updated code from development branch in one scenario –
-i) Before Coding.
-2) After commiting the code (The Commit > Pull > Push steps) as abovementioned in section 1.3-A ii) Immediately after there are approved pull requests from other team members
+i) After commiting the code and before pushin changes (The Commit > Pull > Push steps) as abovementioned in section 1.3-A.

+And, it is highly recommended you also pull new changes:
+i) Before you start your day of coding job. ii) Immediately after there are approved pull requests from other team members.

 To do this, types the following commands:
 ```